Dry Creek Ranch

 • Rain Gear

-• Head lamp WITH red or green light capabilities
+• Head lamp

 Licensing Questions

-Yes, if you follow the provided instructions, you can be successful in obtaining a hunting tag.
+If you follow the provided instructions, you can be successful in obtaining a hunting tag.
 We do not sell any hunts to clients whom we do not believe will be successful in securing a tag.
 The Colorado Parks and Wildlife (CPW) provides us with information to ensure that we are aware of what it takes for our hunters to receive a hunting license

 No, we offer over-the-counter hunting units for rifle elk and landowner vouchers for private land mule deer and elk hunts.